 - A scoreboard or other text-based overlay about what is going on (this also does not count as your texture-mapped element)

 - Multiple elements which are "lit" with diffuse and/or specular lighting.

 - "Complicated" 3-D objects (i.e., NOT platonic solids)

 - If you have another idea, ask me for approval

 Submit your entire project folder -- associated textures and 3-D model resources should be included.
 Include a README to explain how you satisfied each of above requirements.
-You will also be asked to schedule an in-person demo session with the instructor after the deadline.
+You will also be asked to schedule an in-person demo session with the instructor on May 17, 23, or 24.